At high altitudes. Namaste..

 Despite being non-technical and accessible for everyone, EBC trek is not an easy adventure.
 You should be well trained and physically prepared to go for it.
 Never decide to do it from behind your office desk.
 It is not only very physically but also mentally challenging.
 What’s more, you will need to go through the acclimatizing process and cope with altitude sickness symptoms.
 Acclimatization is key apart from the physical and logistic preparation.
 I saw Sherpas getting sick at the level of 4000 metres, so don’t underestimate this trail.
 Moreover, some people had to turn back and some were evacuated by a helicopter, as they couldn’t cope with altitude sickness.
 Nothing to worry in advance – your guide will do his best that you acclimatise properly to accomplish the trek.

 If you are wondering is trekking Everest Base Camp safe, I’d say most of the trail it is.
-But don’t forget 21 people died in this Himalayan Base Camp in the 2015 avalanche, when the earthquake killed nearly 9000 people in Nepal.
+But don’t forget 21 people died in the Himalayan Base Camp in 2015 avalanche, while the earthquake killed nearly 9000 people in Nepal.

 How difficult is Everest Base Camp Trek?

 Remember Adventure Consultants led by a New Zealand mountaineer Rob Hall – they are still operating in Nepal.
 You can see their stickers on front doors of the lodges and restaurants on the way to EBC.
 BTW their website describes EBC trek as LOW Difficulty and Fitness level 😉.
 Outside of my huge sympathy for this agency I would strongly disagree with that..
 Obviously this trail would be an easy challenge for professional climbers but not for adventurous trekkers.
 I heard some people saying this was the hardest thing they accomplished in their life.
-For me it was also very challenging.
+For me it was hugely challenging (mostly because of the altitude sickness).
 There was a lot of people who got sick in Gorakshep – the last village from where you leave for EBC.
-Also only few people left to climb the highest peak of the trek – Kala Patthar.
-So Everest Base Camp Trek should never be described as EASY.
+Also, at the last stage only few people left to climb the highest peak of the trek – Kala Patthar.
+Everest Base Camp Trek should never be described as EASY.